Umirek/rename_files/README.md

 # rename_files

-The python script is able to rename all files and folders in a directory.
+The python script is able to rename some specific characters from files and folders in a directory.

+The programm automatically search for other files and folder in a directory.